 As for price stability, the Fed defines "stability" as inflation averaging 2% yearly.
 That's not stability.
-A 2% inflation rate will, over a typical worker's lifetime, consume a large part of the buying power of their savings and leave them anything but "stable."
+A 2% inflation rate will, over a typical worker's lifetime, consume a large part of their savings and leave them anything but "stable."
+It means you lose half your buying power in 36 years.
+Worse, 3% inflation means half your buying power disappears in a mere 24 years.

 Moreover, the Fed hasn't produced consistent price stability despite its many tools.
 Inflation was well below target for most of the last decade (based on the Fed's own benchmarks, though consumers certainly saw higher inflation in their living costs).
 Now inflation is far above their target.
-The Fed's choice to keep rates low and continue massive QE is having serious side effects.
+The Fed's choice to keep rates low and continue massive QE is having serious long-term side effects.